-Question Answer Mark

-Number

-7 (d) AO2 Indicative content Reasons for supporting this statement could be: • children will see lots of faiths and might become confused • children might think that their family's faith is not as interesting as someone else's • parents might be from different faiths

-Reasons for not supporting this statement could be: • raising children is done in the home and not affected by society • a multi-faith society provides opportunities for discussion about faith • if you are a devout Jewish person it does not matter

-Other approaches are possible and must be marked according to the levels.
+Question Answer Mark Number 7 (d) Indicative content AO2 Reasons for supporting this statement could be: children will see lots of faiths and might become confused children might think that their family's faith is not as interesting as someone else's parents might be from different faiths Reasons for not supporting this statement could be: raising children is done in the home and not affected by society a multi-faith society provides opportunities for discussion about faith if you are a devout Sikh it does not matter Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.

-Award marks as follows: Candidates who do not refer to at least one religion in either (i) or (ii) cannot go beyond 3 marks for the whole of (d).

-(i) Own opinion

-1 mark for 3

-a simple reason

-2 marks for

-a developed reason

-or two simple reasons

-3 marks for

-three simple reasons

-or two developed reasons

-or a fully developed reason (ii) Why same people may disagree with their opinion 3

-(ii) Why some people may disagree with their opinion 1 mark for 3

-a simple reason
+Award marks as follows: Candidates who do not refer to Sikhism in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for 3 a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for a simple reason 3 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason

-2 marks for

-a developed reason

-or two simple reasons

-3 marks for

-three simple reasons

-or two developed reasons

-or a fully developed reason

-Question Number Correct Answer Partially Correct Answer Reject Mark 8 (a) AO1 many different religions living together in one society people of many religions living together many different beliefs living together in one society many different religions in one society Any alternative wording of the above points is acceptable.
+Question Number Correct Answer Partially Correct Answer Reject Mark 8 (a) AO1 many different religions living together in one society people of many religions living together many different beliefs living together in one society many religions in one society Any alternative wording of the above points is acceptable.
 (2) different religions an example of a multi-faith society multiple faiths in one society Any alternative wording of the above points is acceptable.
 (1) Answers which define a different key word.
 (0) 2

-Question Answer Mark Number Ludiantina and and 4 8 (b) AO2 Indicative content Answers which think that religious beliefs about issues in this section, 'Religion and community cohesion', are treated fairly by the media are likely to use such reasons as: • a TV programme might show a balance of the arguments • a news programme may show a religion's belief accurately • a film might show how a religious family will fight racism 4 Answers which do not think that religious beliefs about issues in this section, 'Religion and community cohesion', are treated fairly by the media are likely to use such reasons as: • a comedy might make it seem unacceptable to have women priests • a documentary might make Christians appear to be racist • a film might show the problems faced by a couple raising children in an interfaith marriage in a negative light Other approaches are possible and must be marked according to the levels.
+Question Answer Mark Number 8 (b) AO2 Indicative content Answers which think that religious beliefs about issues in this section, 'Religion and community cohesion', are treated fairly by the media are likely to use such reasons as: a TV programme might show a balance of the arguments a news programme may show a religion will accurately a film might show how a religious family help fight racism 4 Answers which do not think that religious beliefs about issues in this section, 'Religion and community cohesion', are treated fairly by the media are likely to use such reasons as: a comedy might make fun of Sikhs a documentary might make Sikhs appear to be prejudiced a film might show the problems faced by a couple raising children in an interfaith marriage in a negative light Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: For a personal response with: • one brief reason (e.g. a comedy might make it seem unacceptable to have women priests) 1 mark T mark two brief reasons or one developed reason (e.g. a comedy might make it seem unacceptable to have women priests as in the first episode of the Vicar of Dibley) 2 marks For a personal response with: two reasons with one developed To a personal response with: 3 marks 3 marks two developed reasons 4 marks
+Award marks as follows: For a personal response with: one brief reason (e.g. a documentary might make Sikhs appear to be prejudiced) 1 mark two brief reasons or one developed reason (e.g. a documentary might make Sikhs appear to be prejudiced in relation to controversies caused by interfaith marriages) 2 marks For a personal response with:3 marks• two reasons with one developed3 marksFor a personal response with:3 marks two developed reasons 4 marks